tulXoro/open-resume-builder/README.md

 This is a simple resume builder that uses AI to generate a resume based on the user's input, and a job description.

+***DISCLAIMER: This is not meant to be used seriously.
+It is not a replacement for building your own resume.
+Use at your own risk.***

 ## How it works

 ### Architecture